AndieWill510/tinydoor/Options/100-benediction-and-closing-thoughts.md

 If I did my job well, you are now closer to choosing, with agency and authentic community, the rooms that fit you better.

+Know that none of this is your fault, and none of it is by accident.

+A fascist-normalizing worldview can migrate into institutions without uniforms, flags, or explicit ideology.
+It can reappear as clinical goals: extinguish deviance, reward conformity, punish difference, produce indistinguishability, call compliance recovery.

+This happened to me, and not just in that band room at 11.
+It may have also happened, in some way, to you.

 I started this journey, this little book, three years ago because I needed it.

 I needed mercy.